 If you are injured or in shock then you may not be able to collect all of the information you need, but it's definitely worthwhile getting as much as you can.

-As soon as possible, try to write down an account of what happened.
+Try to write down an account of what happened as soon as possible.
 If you don't have a pen and paper, maybe your phone has a voice recording app?
 Try to include details such as:

 the time and date